Can You Dry Scoop Creatine

 The Effectiveness Of The Creatine:

-First and foremost, whether you swallow your creatine whole, mix it with water, or sprinkle it over your meals, your body has no idea how the creatine got inside your system, it simply knows it’s there and what to do with it.
+Number one, no matter if you swallow your creatine whole, mix it into your water, or sprinkle some on your chili, your body does not know HOW the creatine got into your system, just that it’s there and what to do with it.

 Possible Digestive Issues: